The New UAE Commercial Companies Law (Federal Law number 2 of 2015)

 In addition to those mentioned above, the following companies are also exempted from the scope of the CCL:

 a. companies for which a Ministerial Order or Cabinet Resolution has been passed are exempt.

 b. companies which are exempt by virtue of special Federal Laws;

 c. free zone companies.
 However, if such companies are permitted to conduct business activities outside such free zone; the new CCL will be applicable suo motu.

-The law defines governance under Article 1 as a set of criteria, standards and procedures that achieve corporate Governance at the management level of the company in accordance with the international standards.
+The law defines governance under Article 1 as a set of criteria, standards, and procedures that achieve corporate Governance at the management level of the company per the international standards.

 Transfer of Shares and Consideration